The Good Shepherd (film): Filming

-Principal photography began on August 18, 2005, with shooting in New York City, Washington, DC, London, and the Dominican Republic.
+Principal photography began on August 18, 2005, with shooting in New York City; Washington, DC, London; and the Dominican Republic.
 Jeannine Oppewall, who had already been nominated for three Academy Awards for her work, was assigned as art director for The Good Shepherd.
 She earned a fourth Oscar nomination for Best Art Design on this film.

 She conducted such extensive research for the film that her notes filled ten to twelve 6 in three-ring binders.
-It took her a week to organize the number of set locations due to the numerous settings in the script, which included Cuba, Léopoldville, London, Guatemala, Moscow, New York City and New Haven, Connecticut, among other places.
+It took her a week to organize the number of set locations because of the numerous settings in the script, which included Cuba, Léopoldville, London, Guatemala, Moscow, New York City and New Haven.

-Although the vast majority of the movie was filmed in New York, the only scenes set in New York were filmed at the Kirby Hill Estate on Long Island.
+Although the vast majority of the movie was filmed in New York, the only scenes set there were filmed at the Kirby Hill Estate, on Long Island.
 As a result, many sets had to be constructed under Oppewall's direction, including a Skull and Bones headquarters and the Berlin set, which was built at the Brooklyn Navy Yard.
 The interiors of the CIA were built in the Brooklyn Armory, a large building constructed in 1901 for the United States Cavalry.
 She visited the CIA headquarters in Washington, DC, and worked with Bearden to create sets to portray CIA offices and its Technical and Communications rooms.

-Because the lead character Edward Wilson originally aspired to be a poet, Oppewall incorporated many visually poetic symbols into the sets of the film, including numerous mirrors to represent the duplicity of the CIA, full-rigged ships as symbols of state, and eagles, used ironically in complex situations such as suspect interrogations.
-Her team tracked down furnishings for sets, and found authentic Teletype machines, reel-to-reel tape recorders, and radios used in the CIA during that time.
+Because the lead character, Edward Wilson, originally aspired to be a poet, Oppewall incorporated many visually poetic symbols into the sets of the film, including numerous mirrors to represent the duplicity of the CIA, full-rigged ships as symbols of state, and eagles, used ironically in complex situations such as suspect interrogations.
+Her team tracked down furnishings for sets and found authentic Teletype machines, reel-to-reel tape recorders, and radios that were used in the CIA during that time.

 Music

 The music for the film was largely composed by Bruce Fowler and Marcelo Zarvos.
-They replaced James Horner, who left the project due to creative differences.
+They replaced James Horner, who left the project for creative differences.

-The violin solo is an excerpt from Tchaikovsky's Violin Concerto In D. The soundtrack CD mistakenly attributes this solo to Marcelo Zarvos.
+The violin solo is an excerpt from Tchaikovsky's Violin Concerto In D. The soundtrack CD mistakenly attributes the solo to Marcelo Zarvos.